Modelling the galaxy-halo connection with semi-recurrent neural networks: Neural Network Features

 The dark matter halo's mass accretion rate is defined using the sum of masses of dark matter particles bound to the \ac{fof} group.
 We convert this to an accretion rate by finite differencing with respect to the time $t_i$ at each snapshot:

 The Subfind subhalo's mass formation rate is defined equivalently:

 Where necessary, \ac{fof} (halo) and Subfind (subhalo) masses will be respectively denoted $M_h$ and $m_h$ to avoid discrepancy.
 The use of an accretion rate effectively directs the neural network to recognise its integral over any time interval; the full integral of course corresponding to the halo's final mass (see \cref{sec:mh}).
+For the sake of treatment of accretion rate as a universal parameter to be integrated over intervals of time, accretion rates are vector normalised.